-The Conversation is our systems coaching programmeforlarge groups of prison staff and prisonersto enhance their relationships, improve empathy, and support sustained, positive cultural change on prison wings.
+The Conversation Systems Coaching Programme ® (The Conversation) is our systems coaching programmeforlarge groups of prison staff and prisonersto enhance their relationships, improve empathy, and support sustained, positive cultural change on prison wings.

 What is systems coaching in prison?

 Systems coaching looks beyond individual behaviour, to the interactions between individuals, and the effect their relationships have on their environment.
 It can lead to individuals within a system finding their own solutions to the challenges that they’re facing, together.